dantedenzel/ticTacToe/README.md

 // Check whether there are any values in our game state array that are still not populated with a player sign

-// if we get to here, we know that no ones won the game yet and that there are still moves to be played, so we continue by changing the current player.
+// If we get to here, we know that no ones won the game yet and that there are still moves to be played, so we continue by changing the current player.

 //  Save the clicked html element in a variable for later use